-Turmeric might be the most powerful nutritional supplement ever, with its incredible benefits for your body and brain.
+Turmeric might be the most powerful nutritional supplement ever, with its incredible benefits for our body and brain.
 Thanks to its active compound – curcumin, it provides strong antioxidant and anti-inflammatory properties which help prevent and relieve many conditions.

 Moreover, it improves the function of the pancreatic cells and helps reduce insulin resistance.
-Since insulin resistance is a risk factor for type 2 diabetes, turmeric can help lower the risk by enhancing the insulin sensitivity.
+Since insulin resistance is a risk factor for type 2 diabetes, turmeric can help lower the risk by enhancing insulin sensitivity.

 High glucose levels in the body mean higher uptake of glucose.
 This, in turn, can increase the reactive oxygen species, thus causing oxidative degradation of fats.